Card counting

 Card counting is a blackjack strategy used to determine whether the player or the dealer has an advantage on the next hand.
-Card counters are advantage players who try to overcome the casino house edge by keeping a running count of high and low valued cards dealt.
+Card counters try to overcome the casino house edge by keeping a running count of high and low valued cards dealt.
 They generally bet more when they have an advantage and less when the dealer has an advantage.
-They also change playing decisions based on the composition of the deck.
+They also change playing decisions based on the composition of the deck and sometimes play in teams.

 Basics

 Card counting is based on statistical evidence that high cards (aces, 10s, and 9s) benefit the player, while low cards, (2s, 3s, 4s, 5s, 6s, and 7s) benefit the dealer.
 High cards benefit the player in the following ways: